denoland/std/README.md

 These steps show you how to deploy your SaaS app close to your users at the edge with [Deno Deploy](https://deno.com/deploy).

-1. Create a GitHub repository for your SaaSKit project.
+1. Clone this repository for your SaaSKit project.

 2. Sign into [Deno Deploy](https://dash.deno.com) with your GitHub account.